chandra1sekar/data-engineering/README.md

 ## Evaluation & Grading

-The 12 assignments will cumulatively build into 3 projects: the Query Project, the Event Log Project Project and the Pipeline Project.
+The 12 assignments will cumulatively build into 3 projects: the Query Project, the Tracking User Activity Project and the Understanding User Behavior Project.
 Each assignment will be a part of one of these projects.
 Each assignment will be a hands-on lab that is completed both individually and revisited during the synchronous weekly group sessions.
 Ten of the twelve assignments will be graded.

 Your final grade will be as follows: